 This peace will give you strength.

-The feeling of calm and confidence, even while the wind blows and thunder rolls, is a powerful weapon against the storms of cancer and coronavirus.
+The feeling of calm and confidence, even while the wind blows and thunder rolls, is a powerful weapon against the storms of cancer, coronavirus or whatever challenges you face.
 Those that experience it will find a new kind of strength.
 God has promised to increase the power of the weak, “Even youths grow tired and weary, and young men stumble and fall; but those who hope in the Lord will renew their strength.
 They will soar on wings like eagles.”(4)